ME-ICA/tedana/docs/governance.rst

 The steering committee can decide that an issue should be prioritized for wider communal discussion or that a pull request requires more discussion or reviews than standard before merging.
-The steering committee can also decide how a breaking change (something that changes existing user function calls or outputs) will be presented to the developer and user base for discussion and decision making.
+The steering committee can also decide how a breaking change (something that changes existing user function calls or program outputs) will be presented to the developer and user base for discussion, before decisions are made.

 Steering committee decisions should strive for consensus and accept the majority’s decision.
 If voting is necessary, it can happen asynchronously and is defined as more than half of the members of the steering committee.
-If a member of the steering committee is unable to spend the time necessary to understand an issue & vote, they can temporarily recuse from decisions so that the number of committee members is reduced
+If a member of the steering committee is unable to spend the time necessary to understand an issue & vote, they can recuse from a decision so that the number of committee members is reduced

 Openness is a priority: